 Skip to Main Content

-Information Fluency: Building a Tiered, Course-Integrated Program Across the College Curriculum: What works?
+Information Fluency: Building a Tiered, Course-Integrated Program Across the College Curriculum

 Guide to supplement Faculty Food for Thought Presentation, April 12, 2018.